bictorv/chaosnet-bridge/TLS.md

     tls key private/my.key.pem cert certs/my.cert.pem

-If you were already connected over `chudp`, remove your old `link chudp router.aosnet.ch...` line.
+*If* you were already connected over `chudp`, **remove** your old `link chudp router.aosnet.ch...` line.

 Add the link configuration:

     link tls router.aosnet.ch host 3040 myaddr 3xxx

+where 3xxx is the Chaosnet address on subnet 6 which you got from Björn.

 ## Restart cbridge